nidza07/nidza07.github.io/QC-docs/general usage.md

 On the Playroom, you will find some of the most popular card, board and dice games, such as Uno, Poker, Farkle, Yahtzee, Chess, but also some of the less popular ones.
 Hopefully you will discover a new game you didn't know before and invite your friends to play it with you!

 # Getting started
 To begin playing, you will  first need to create an account.
 This is a very simple process.
 The Playroom doesn't ask for any personal data.
 We need only  your username (this is a nickname that will help members of the community to recognize you), your password, and your e-mail address.
+After you register, you can also optionally provide your gender and date of birth to customize certain features.
+For more details, read the [profile section](#profile-1).

 To create your account, visit [The registration page](https://qcsalon.net/en/register).
 There, fill all the data as required, and you will receive a confirmation e-mail on the address you have specified during your registration.
 Either enter the code on the page which just opened, or just click the link in your e-mail, and the account will be activated.
 From this point on, you can start playing!